 DSLRs feature an optical viewfinder while mirrorless cameras feature an electronic viewfinder (EVF) which offers an essential benefit over its optical counterpart since it can display more information.
 Furthermore, EVF can stimulate the captured image, unlike a DSLR which can end with an undesired final result like blurred images.

 Though the two types of cameras may vary in some aspects, it’s not a battle of which camera is better than the other but a matter of choice.
-Here are our top ten picks for the best entry-level DSLRs for beginners that will offer you remarkable image quality.
+Here are our top ten picks for the best entry-level DSLRs for beginners that will offer you good image quality.

 Top 5 best DSLR Nikon Cameras for beginners: